-During the fall 2018, the seminar will take place each Thursday from 4.15pm to 6.00pm, starting on the 20th of September.
+During the spring 2020, the seminar will take place each Wednesday from 4.15pm to 6.00pm, starting on the 19th of February.

 The attendance to the sessions of the seminar is compulsory.
 Students are required to read the compulsory texts and to watch the required films before each session.